codeofdusk/words/README.md

 		wget -b http://dumps.wikimedia.org/enwiki/20150901/enwiki-20150901-pages-articles.xml.bz2
 The -b switch causes the download to run in the background, as it takes a while and is several gigabytes in size.
 Run `tail -f wget-log` to monitor progress.
 Run `rm wget-log` when the download completes to remove the log file as it is not part of the data to be analyzed.

+###Preparing Wikipedia data
-2. Decompress the Wikipedia database dump with one of the following commands (depending on the database dump you chose): bunzip2 enwiki-latest-pages-articles.xml.bz2
+1. Decompress the Wikipedia database dump with one of the following commands (depending on the database dump you chose): bunzip2 enwiki-latest-pages-articles.xml.bz2

 Or
 		bunzip2 enwiki-20150901-pages-articles.xml.bz2

-3. Download WikiExtractor, a script which extracts text from Wikipedia dumps, with the following command:
+2. Download WikiExtractor, a script which extracts text from Wikipedia dumps, with the following command:

 		wget http://medialab.di.unipi.it/Project/SemaWiki/Tools/WikiExtractor.py
-4. Run the script (using nohup so it can run even while disconnected from SSH as it takes a while) with one of the following commands (depending on the dump you chose):
+3. Run the script (using nohup so it can run even while disconnected from SSH as it takes a while) with one of the following commands (depending on the dump you chose):

 		nohup python2 Wikiextractor.py --output Wikipedia --no-templates enwiki-latest-pages-articles.xml &
 or